tylerlong/slim_text/README.md

 # Slim Text

-Slim Text is a Slim Text editor which runs inside a web browser.
+Slim Text is a Slim Text editor which runs inside a web browser

-## priority items

-easy first, hard last, no hurry!

 ## todo list

 68. auto detect file change outside of the editor and load the newest content into editor
     1. advanced feature, postpone
+    2. can check last modified time using boost filesystem api
+    3. listen to focus event of document, then check file for each editor
 97. enable ace editor features:
     1. remove trailing spaces upon saving
         1. some one hate trailing spaces a lot!